webpagearshi/Operationalizing-ML/starter_files/README.md

 <a name="deploy"></a>
 *Step 3*: Deploy the Model

-I have selected the Best Model for Deployment, enabled authentication and deployed the model using Azure Container Instance.
+Select the Best Model for Deployment, enabled authentication and deployed the model using Azure Container Instance.

 **Deployment Settings**